der-grosse/r6-strat-organizer/README.md

 ### Technical

-- migrate from sqlite to postgres
+- deploy with new postgres database
+- use better docker image for lighter container

 ### Editor